 English and Media Studies

 Media courses are well established within the faculty.
 It is a popular and successful subject in the Sixth Form.
-We have been offering A Level Media Studies for a number of years with consistently good results.
-This year we have offered BTEC Media in Year 12 for the first time.
+We have been offering A Level Media Studies for a number of years with consistently good results, and we also run a successful course in Level 3 BTEC Media.
 Many students go on to study a media-related discipline at university.

 We aim, of course, to maintain the high academic standards we have set in recent years.
-Most of all, though, we want to foster every pupil’s interest and ability in our subjects by providing an experience that is rich, enjoyable and inspiring.
+Most of all, though, we want to foster every student’s interest and ability in our subjects by providing an experience that is rich, enjoyable and inspiring.